 Can I Insert an Instax Film Cartridge in the Daylight?

-Yes, you can insert instax film into a camera in the daylight without ruining your film.
+Yes, you can insert instax film into a camera in the daylight without ruining your film because of the film cover in the film pack.
 However, it is a good idea to insert your film into the camera in a low light environment to be on the safeside like in a room with the lights off or in a shadow if you are outside.

-Each new cartridge has a dark slide on the cartridge that completely protects the film in it from the light until the cartridge is inserted into the camera and the camera is turned on.
-Once you turn on the camera, it will eject the dark slide and only then is the camera film susceptible to light.
-This is why you don’t want to open the film camera door once you load the camera with instant film.
+Each new Instax film cartridge has a black piece of paper that covers the film in the cartridge and protects it from light until the film cartridge is inserted into the camera.
+Once you turn on the camera, it will eject the film cover and only then is the camera film susceptible to light.
+This is why you don’t want to open the film camera door once you load the camera with film and the film cover has ejected.

 How Long Does Instax Film Last Inside the Camera?